mpeeples2008/ArchNetSci/_book/01-data.md

 In order to follow along with the examples in this Online Companion it will be easiest if you set up your R working directory in a similar format to that used in creating it.
 Specifically, we suggest you create a new working directory and create an R studio project tied to that specific directory.

-In order to do this, open R-Studio and go to "File > New Project" and click on "New Directory > New Project" in the dialog and then give it an appropriate name and location on your disk.
-Next, navigate to that location on your disk and create two sub-folders: one called "data" and one called "scripts" (directory names are case sensitive).
+In order to do this, open R-Studio and go to "File > New Project" and click on "New Directory > New Project" in the dialog and then give it an appropriate name and location on your computer.
+Next, navigate to that location on your computer and create two sub-folders: one called "data" and one called "scripts" (directory names are case sensitive).
 Place any of the data files you downloaded above or in any other section of this Online Companion in the "data" folder and any R script files you download in the "scripts" folder.

 <div class="rmdwarning">
 <p>Note that if you chose the “Just Give Me Everything” download you